III. Accommodations – overnights out, breaks or leaving

 1. As a privilege, Collegio residents may spend six nights for free at the Collegio during the months of July, August and September (donations are most welcome).
 In such cases, they will be assigned their own rooms, or if it is occupied by a guest, then another room.

-2. Collegio residents may return by September 25 to prepare for the first semester and the annual retreat.
+2. Collegio residents may stay at the Collegio for free from September 25 to 30, to prepare for the first semester and the annual retreat.

-3. Outside those days, we ask for a donation of €40 per night including meals.
+3. Outside those days with free stay, we ask for a donation of €40 per night, with free meals.
 These are special rates for Collegio Residents.
 Please inform both the Economus and the Rector by email (for easier reference, and not by sms, written note or viva voce) at least some days before you come on those months.

-4. Please inform the Procurator or Rector by email or sms at least some days before you come on those months.
+4. Please inform the Rector by email at least five days before you come on those months.

 5. For those who wish to stay for longer periods, the rates, including meals, are: